-- 1. "The Highway Safety Manual: Vision and Implementation", invited webinar at University of Vermont, Feb.
-2014. - 2.
+- 1. "What Goes Around Comes Around: Would Early 20th Century Street Discipline Be Safer for Connected and Automated Vehicles?" invited presentation at University of Central Florida, Feb.
+2023. - 2.
+"Pedestrian Behavior and Safety at Signalized Intersections with Exclusive and Concurrent Pedestrian Phasing", invited presentation at University at Buffalo, Jun.
+2017. - 3.
+"The Highway Safety Manual: Vision and Implementation", invited webinar at University of Vermont, Feb.
+2014. - 4.
 "Statistical Associations among Roadway and Roadside Characteristics, Vehicle Speeds and Pedestrian Safety with Implications for Road Design", invited presentation at Florida Atlantic University, Feb.
-2013. - 3.
+2013. - 5.
 "Speed and Safety: International Research Findings", invited presentation at University of Rhode Island, Mar.
-2010. - 4.
-"Defining Exposure to Highway Crashes: An International Investigation", invited presentation at Texas Transportation Institute, May 2003. - 5.
+2010. - 6.
+"Defining Exposure to Highway Crashes: An International Investigation", invited presentation at Texas Transportation Institute, May 2003. - 7.
 "Representing Traffic Exposure for Multi-Vehicle Crash Prediction on Two-Lane Highways", invited presentation at University of Massachusetts Transportation Center, Jul.
-1999. - 6.
+1999. - 8.
 "Need and Purpose of the Route 6 Expressway", panel speaker; Institute of Water Resources 1996-1997 Seminar Series, University of Connecticut, Oct.
 9, 1996.